Mountains and Rivers

 I do not have the financial means to purchase a property, thus other ways have to be found!

-I am not tied to a specific place, though temperate climate zone would be preferred.
+I am not tied to a specific place, though temperate climate zones throughout Scandinavia or UK would be preferred.

 Here are three inspirational projects/examples, outlining a framework: